LittleWat/conversion-webhook-test-with-flux/README.md

 ### Deploy myoperator

 myoperator.yaml is generated with the following command:
-(The image is replaced with `ghcr.io/littlewat/conversion-webhook-test-with-flux/test-resource-controller:latest`)
+The image is replaced with `ghcr.io/littlewat/conversion-webhook-test-with-flux/test-resource-controller:aea67ff-amd64` For m1 mac user, please use `ghcr.io/littlewat/conversion-webhook-test-with-flux/test-resource-controller:aea67ff-arm64`

 ```shell
 cd myoperator